 - You will be sedated; plan to have someone there to drive you home after the procedure.
 You will not be able to return to work for 24 hours.

-- The procedure is performed in an outpatient clinic, so you can return home the same day.
+- The procedure is performed in an outpatient facility, so you can return home the same day.

 - Your stomach needs to be empty.
 You cannot eat or drink anything after midnight prior to the procedure.